tflovorn/anomtrans/README.md

 * The anomalous Hall conductivity of the Rashba model with exchange field calculated by the `Rashba_magnetized_electric` test in `test/Rashba_magnetic_Hamiltonian_test.cpp` yields the expected cancellation of the intrinsic and extrinsic contributions, but the absolute value of these contributions has not been checked.
 * The anomalous Hall conductivity of the Weyl semimetal calculated by the `wsm_continuum_ahe` test in `test/wsm_continuum_Hamiltonian_test.cpp` appears to converge toward the correct result as the k-point density and sampling volume are increased, but this convergence has not been fully checked.

 This software is distributed under the MIT license to allow maximum freedom of use.
-However we ask that any publication making use of this software or derivative software acknowledge use of this repository and provide a link to it (after the numerical paper is available, we will ask that such papers cite that paper).
+However we ask that any publication making use of this software or derivative software acknowledge use of this repository and provide a link to it (after the numerical paper is available, we will ask that such publications cite that paper).
+This software is in active development, and while we are confident in the cases which have been validated as noted above, we make no general guarantee of correctness.
+We invite users or potential users of this software to contact us via email at [tflovorn@austin.utexas.edu](mailto:tflovorn@austin.utexas.edu) to help ensure that their needs are well-met, or to file issues in this repository with specific bug reports or feature suggestions.

 # Local setup and usage

 These instructions are based on a fresh Linux Mint 18.1 installation.
 They should work for any Debian-based distribution.

 ## Dependencies

+Get Google Test submodule:

+    git submodule init
+    git submodule update

 Get g++, gfortran, CMake, OpenMPI, valgrind, boost, doxygen, matplotlib, scipy: